alantanlc/understanding-nginx/README.md

 ## Configuration File's Structure

-nginx consists of modules which are controlled by directives specified in the configuration file.
+nginx consists of modules which are controlled by __directives__ specified in the configuration file:

 ### Directives
 1. Simple directive